 Both museums are free and open from 10:00 to 5:00.

 If you visited the Old Town during your first day, you should now explore the New Town, a masterpiece of Georgian town planning, to understand why Edinburgh provides clarity of urban structure unrivalled in Europe.

 By the way, these two distinctive townscapes provide an exceptional historic and architectural interest and were declared UNESCO World Heritage sites in 1995.

 Wandering around the city centre you should pay close attention to George and Princes streets, which have some gorgeous buildings and astonishing skylines.

 You should also see the Scott Monument, a Victorian Gothic monument and the largest monument to a writer in the world; Saint Andrew Square and its column, The Dome, the Royal Scottish Academy Building, and The Balmoral, a luxury Victorian landmark hotel.

 A few blocks beyond the Balmoral Hotel on Princes Street is Calton Hill, my favourite Edinburgh viewpoint and the best spot to watch the sunset.

 In addition, other sites to visit are the Nelson Monument, the Dugald Stewart Monument (the cutest one), the National Monument of Scotland, and the Regent Gardens.

 From Calton Hill, you can marvel at the astonishing Edinburgh skyline, and also feel glad that you visited this city.

 If you still have the energy you can visit the Grassmarket area at night which is full of restaurants and pubs.

 The 3rd and last one

 The last day of your 3 days in Edinburgh is going to be dedicated to visiting a museum and a palace to learn more about Scotland’s history, and also some outdoor activities.

 The last museum to visit is the National Museum of Scotland.
 This huge museum wasn’t my favourite, to be honest, but it opens at 10:00 AM, there is no entrance fee, and it’s perfect for families with kids.

 After the museum, you can visit The Palace of Holyroodhouse.
-The Queen’s official residence in Scotland is a very nice palace and offers free audio guides.
+The King’s official residence in Scotland is a very nice palace and offers free audio guides.